des-liag/Simulation/README.md

 # Simulation
-Simulation of a beauty center
+Simulation of a Beauty Center
 Simul8